Farzanmrz/music-genre-classification/README.md

 ### Data Collection

-The dataset consists of 10 music genres, each represented by 100 tracks.
+The [original dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) from Kaggle consists of 10 music genres, each represented by 100 tracks.
 The features extracted from these tracks provide the basis for differentiating between genres.

 ### Machine Learning Models